boucaron/randomstuff/BookShortReview_Superintelligence.md

 If you have only bots, what economy do you expect to have ?
 A class of humans expect to be in control having nearly all the resources and the remaining humans will be poors.
 What do you expect ?
 Humans being meat, pet, art ?

+The remaining of the chapters is targetted on the control of such Super IA and various ways to enforce a 'good' behaviour through several means.
+Regarding the singleton scenario, I think more and more that due to communication and to collective human knowledge, it is not feasible.
+Also, I do not think any democratic 'country/state' will be able to achieve such goal, only exception, if this country is a dictatorship with tremendous means: yes, China may be the candidate.
+Otherwise the leadership is only attached to a few tens of large corporation having the resources and access to the very large datasets required to train such models.

+ChatGPT interlude
+See short notes in the associated ChatGPT part.